KennyPeanuts/pond_diversity_fcn/grants/Water_Resources_Student_Research_2014/Water_Resources_Grant_Notes.md

 ##### Sampling

-* The jars will be incubated in darkness at room temperature.
+* The jars will be incubated in darkness at room temperature for a total of 6 weeks.

-* Every 24 hours for 1 week each jar will be sampled:
+* For the first week each jar will be sampled every 24 hours:

      * 25 ml of water will be removed and filtered through GFF and frozen to measure the nutrient concentration